observIQ/bindplane-agent/receiver/m365receiver/documentation.md

 ### m365.teams.messages.private.count

-The number of MS Teams private-messages sent by users in the organization.
+The number of MS Teams private-messages sent by users in the organization in the last 7 days.

 | Unit | Metric Type | Value Type | Aggregation Temporality | Monotonic |
 | ---- | ----------- | ---------- | ----------------------- | --------- |